Vindair/CP317-W2018-G3/documents/Subby-Design.md

 ## 2.2.
 Browse/Search Sublet Listings
 * Users can browse listings created by users
   * Browsing is not limited to registered users and listings are accessible to public users
-  * Users can browse listing using a list, or by manipulating an interactive map
+  * Users can browse listings using a list, or by manipulating an interactive map
-* Search functions enable public and registered users to specify postings by location or name
+* Search functions enable public and registered users to specify postings by location or address
-  * Filters can be applied by users to refine searches using criteria such as price range, size, rooms available, and duration
+  * Filters can be applied by users to refine searches using criteria such as, price range, size, number of rooms available, and duration of stay
   * Users can sort search results using price, date, and ratings

 ## 2.3.
 Contact Sublet Owners
 * Users can contact sublet owners through the subby platform
-  *

 # 3. Design Considerations
 ## 3.1.
 Assumptions and Dependencies
-* Users will have basic knowledge of how to use a computer
+* Users will have basic knowledge of how to use a computer, more specifically webiste navigation
-* Users will have a university email to register
+* Users will have a university or college email to register
 * Google Maps API will be available for use

 ## 3.2.
 End-user Characteristics